Definition of a Screenplay

 For example, if you’re writing a script about a bank robbery, the description would communicate all action in the sequence – like if a person runs away with a bag full of money or any other details contributing to the story-telling process.

-If done correctly, scene directions and descriptions can make certain emotions or themes more effective on-screen.
+Scene directions and descriptions can make emotions or themes more effective on-screen.

-When writing a screenplay, dialogue is critical.
-It’s how your characters express themselves and reveal their inner thoughts and feelings.
+Dialogue is how your movie characters express themselves and reveal their inner thoughts and feelings.

 And while it may seem like all dialogue is just two people talking to each other, there’s a lot more to it than that.